 - Effective Use of Time and Resources – The ability to manage time and resources effectively to obtain the maximum possible benefit.

 - Stress Management – The ability to identify sources of stress and to develop and implement effective coping behaviors; this applies for interactions for: self, patient/clients and their families, members of the health care team and in work/life scenarios.

 - Commitment to Learning – The ability to self-direct learning to include the identification of needs and sources of learning; and to continually seek and apply new knowledge, behaviors, and skills.

-All Trine University PA students will be expected to:
+All Trine University MPAS students will be expected to:

 - Demonstrate safe performance of activities, sensitivity to individuals, appreciation for alternate points of view, respectful communication, concern for self, cooperation with others and acceptance of personal and corporate responsibility for the coursework should be demonstrated.